Neurofibromin/mfaomp/README.md

 Bugs:
 - [ ] QTWebEngine not compiled with proprietary codecs => no playing some codecs
 - [ ] QTWebEngine not initialized before play() is called, so autoplay fails
+- [ ] QTWebEngine -> something else time get doesn't work
-- [ ] QTWebEngine callbacks generally don't work
+- [ ] something else -> QTWebEngine time set doesn't work

 ### Signatures, hashes and integrity checks <a name="signatures-hashes-and-integrity-checks"/>